Skip to main content

 How do you diagnose a neuroendocrine tumor?

 NETs can be harder to diagnose than other types of tumors since there are so many different kinds of them.
-NETs that release hormones tend to be diagnosed earlier because the symptoms of too much hormone prompt people to seek medical care sooner.
+NETs that release hormones tend to be diagnosed earlier.
+That’s because the symptoms of too much hormone prompt people to seek medical care sooner.

-To diagnose a NET, your healthcare provider might order any of these tests:
+To diagnose a NET, a healthcare professional might order any of these tests:

 • CT or MRI imaging